Tree-sitter

 ; ...etc.

-If the scope.byLine variable is set, the region will automatically have its boundaries aligned with the lines of text it intersects.
+If the scope.byLine metadata key is set, the region will automatically have its boundaries aligned with the lines of text it intersects.
 When this happens, the last line intersecting the symbol’s end will be excluded.
 This may be useful in certain languages, like Markdown, where the end token targeted for symbolication and anything else on the line should not be included in the symbol.

 (function_definition_statement